Holiday Calendar

 That gap between scientific evidence and public perception is the observance's central concern.
 Chickens use at least 24 distinct vocalizations to communicate, including separate alarm calls for aerial and ground predators, but the roughly 9 billion raised annually in the United States alone are overwhelmingly treated as interchangeable units of production rather than cognitively complex individuals.

-International Respect for Chickens Day History
+International Respect for Chickens Day history

 The modern chicken descends from the red junglefowl, a bird native to the forests of Southeast Asia.
 Genetic and archaeological studies place domestication at roughly 8,000 years ago in present-day Thailand and surrounding regions.
 From there, chickens spread along trade routes through the Indian subcontinent, the Middle East, and eventually into Europe and the Americas.